 - 1. District courses - 2.
 Non-District experiences described in this policy - 3.
 Classes in a program established under Section 10-22.20 of the School Code, in accordance with the standards established by the Illinois Community College Board - 4.
-Proficiency testing, correspondence courses, life experiences, and other non-formal educational endeavors - 5.
-Military service, provided the individual making the request has a recommendation from the U.S. Commission of Accreditation of Service Experiences
+Proficiency testing, correspondence courses, life experiences, and other nonformal educational endeavors

+5. Military service, provided the individual making the request has a recommendation from the American Council on Education

 The provisions in the section Credit for Non-District Experiences, above, apply to the receipt of credit for any non-District course.

 Policy: 6:310